ukparliament/weeknotes.data-search/2018/04/index.md

 There was one about the process of commissioning business systems for Commons 'procedural' areas which saw a demo of the new Historic Hansard which is due to be integrated into [current Hansard](https://hansard.parliament.uk/) at some point in the not too distant future.
 Until then, [Historic Hansard]((http://hansard.millbanksystems.com/)) remains in its usual place.
 There was also talk about business systems work on [Statutory Instruments (SIs)](http://www.parliament.uk/business/bills-and-legislation/secondary-legislation/statutory-instruments/) and committees.

 Dan also went to the website product roadmap meeting.
-He met with [Aidan](https://twitter.com/aidan_morgan), [Dan](https://twitter.com/DigitalDanCook) (portfolio manager) and [Rebecca](https://twitter.com/rebeccaelton1) (Director of Portfolio) and talked about the big corporate data plans and data strategy that he has to make happen.
-Somehow.
+He met with [Aidan](https://twitter.com/aidan_morgan), [Dan](https://twitter.com/DigitalDanCook) (portfolio manager) and [Rebecca](https://twitter.com/rebeccaelton1) (Director of Portfolio) and talked about the big corporate data plans and data strategy that he will make happen.

 Bryony and [Victor](https://twitter.com/_victorhwang) popped by to see Anya, [Silver](https://twitter.com/silveroliver), Michael and [Ben](https://twitter.com/benwoodhams) and talk about how the [question and answer model](https://ukparliament.github.io/ontologies/question-and-answer/question-and-answer-ontology.html) might translate into question and answer pages.
 It felt like they got somewhere.